Christkind: History

-Promulgated by Martin Luther at the Protestant Reformation in 16th–17th-century Europe, many Protestants adopted this gift bringer, the Christ Child or Christkindl, and the date of giving gifts changed from December 6 to Christmas Eve.
+Promulgated by Martin Luther at the Protestant Reformation in 16th–17th-century Europe to discourage the Catholic devotion of saints such as Saint Nicholas, many Protestants adopted this gift bringer, the Christ Child or Christkindl, and the date of giving gifts changed from December 6 to Christmas Eve.
 As such, the "Lutheran Church promoted Christ as the children's gift-giver, hoping to draw attention to the child for whom Christmas was named."
 The Christkind was adopted in Catholic areas of Germany during the 19th century.
 To this date, the Christkindl "remains the main gift bringer in many Catholic countries in Latin America."

 The Christkind is a sprite-like child, usually depicted with blond hair and angelic wings.
 Martin Luther intended it to be a reference to the incarnation of Jesus as an infant (see Christ Child).
 Sometimes the Christ Child is, instead of the infant Jesus, interpreted as a specific angel bringing the presents, as it appears in some processions together with an image of little Jesus Christ.
 Later, the Christkind was said to make rounds delivering gifts with St. Nicholas.

 Children never see the Christkind in person, and parents tell them that Christkind will not come and bring presents if they are curious and try to spot it.
 The family enters the living room, where the Christmas tree has been put up, for the opening of presents (the Bescherung), when the parents say that they think that the Christkind who has brought the presents has now left again.
 In some traditions, the departure is announced by the ringing of a small bell, which the parents pretend to have heard or which is secretly done by one of the adults in the family.

 Since the 1990s, the Christkind has faced increasing competition from the Weihnachtsmann, caused by the use of the American version of Santa Claus as an advertising figure.
 Many traditionalist Catholics in recent times have advocated for the tradition of the Christkind as a "beautiful means of restoring the true meaning of Christmas".

 Christkindl or Christkindel are diminutive versions of Christkind.
 Christkind and Belsnickel are also found among communities of Volga German descent in Argentina.
 A well-known figure is the Christkind at the Christkindlesmarkt in Nuremberg, which is represented by a young woman chosen every two years for this task.

 Christkindl is also a part of the city of Steyr in Austria, named after the allegedly miraculous wax statue of Christkind in the town church.